-Preface: Welcome to Article 1 of my series, “An In-Depth Guide into the Competitive Scene of 2020 Brawl Stars.”
-In Article 1 I dissect every Brawler currently in the game by grouping them into “Brawler Classes” and breaking down each Class’s roles and impact in game.
-Today’s focus (Part 1) is on the Tank class of Brawl Stars!
+Welcome to Article 1 of my series, “An In-Depth Guide into the Competitive Scene of 2020 Brawl Stars.”
+In Article we’ll look into Brawl Stars characters currently in the game by grouping them into “Brawler Classes” and breaking down each Class’s roles and impact in game.
+Today’s focus (Part 1) is on the Tank class of Brawl Stars characters!
 Please leave any thoughts, feelings, or suggestions in the comments below!

 TL;DR: Skip over the next two paragraphs [to “Brawler Classes”] if you only wish to read the content related to this article’s title.

-Brawler Class(es): There are 4 Primary classes I am going to assign all 32 Brawlers to.
+There are four primary classes I am going to assign all 32 Brawlers to.
 This is similar to other MOBAs like League of Legends that have 5 universal roles, but Brawl Stars lacks the “jungle role” due to game design.
 Additionally, I will break down each Primary class into 2 or 3 sub-classes.
-Today’s break down is on the Heavier Brawlers of the game!
+Today’s break down is on the Heavier Brawl Stars characters of the game!
 Here we go:

 Defenders: (Tank Subclass I)